project-zot/project-zot.github.io/docs/admin-guide/admin-getting-started.md

 > :bulb: For convenience, you can rename the binary image file to simply `zot`.

+#### Published container images

+The zot project publishes the following container images to GitHub Container Registry (ghcr.io):

+- **zot** - Full-featured OCI-native container image/artifact registry
+  - Registry: `ghcr.io/project-zot/zot`
+  - **Extensions built into binary**: All available extensions are compiled into the binary: sync, search, scrub, metrics, lint, ui, mgmt, profile, userprefs, imagetrust, and events
+  - **Extensions enabled by default**: Only three extensions are enabled in the default configuration: search (with CVE scanning), ui (web interface), and mgmt (management API)
+  - **Other extensions available**: sync, scrub, metrics, lint, profile, userprefs, imagetrust, and events are built into the binary but require explicit configuration to enable

+- **zot-minimal** - Minimal dist-spec only zot registry
+  - Registry: `ghcr.io/project-zot/zot-minimal`
+  - **No extensions**: Distribution-spec conformant only, without any extensions (reduced attack surface)
+  - Suitable for embedded deployments or when only core OCI functionality is needed

+- **zxp** (zot-exporter) - Metrics exporter for zot-minimal image
+  - Registry: `ghcr.io/project-zot/zxp`
+  - Standalone metrics exporter that connects to a zot instance
+  - Provides metrics collection for minimal zot deployments that don't include the built-in metrics extension

+- **zb** - Performance benchmark tool for OCI conformant registries
+  - Registry: `ghcr.io/project-zot/zb`
+  - Tool for benchmarking OCI registries

+All images support multiple architectures (linux/amd64, linux/arm64, freebsd/amd64, freebsd/arm64) and are tagged with release version tags (e.g., `v2.1.11`) and `latest`.
+Docker/Podman will automatically pull the correct architecture for your platform.

+**Extension Details for Full zot Image:**

+The full zot image includes the following extensions built into the binary:

+- **sync** - Registry synchronization for syncing images from remote registries
+- **search** - Search extension for discovering and querying images (includes CVE scanning capabilities)
+- **scrub** - Image integrity checking for verifying image integrity
+- **metrics** - Metrics collection for Prometheus-compatible metrics
+- **lint** - Image linting for validating image compliance
+- **ui** - Web UI providing a graphical interface (automatically includes search, mgmt, and userprefs as dependencies)
+- **mgmt** - Management API for administrative operations
+- **profile** - Profiling extension for performance analysis
+- **userprefs** - User preferences for storing user-specific settings
+- **imagetrust** - Image trust for signature verification (Notation and Cosign support)
+- **events** - Events extension for webhook notifications

+**Important**: While all these extensions are built into the binary, only search, ui, and mgmt are enabled by default.
+To use other extensions (sync, scrub, metrics, lint, profile, userprefs, imagetrust, events), you must add their configuration sections to your `config.json` file.
+See [Configuring zot](admin-configuration.md) for details on enabling and configuring extensions.

 #### Example: Deploying with a container manager